By Dr. Samantha Larkin, ND – Associate Doctor and Manager of the Spark Health IV Program

 Although there is no concrete research that B12 aids directly in weight loss, there is plenty of evidence to show that vitamin B12 deficiency can affect your overall health and wellbeing.

-Vitamin B12 aids in the conversion of food (fat, protein and carbohydrates) into energy.
-Vitamin B12 may be depleted due to various factors, including: irritable bowel disease, celiac disease, bariatric surgery, certain infections (such as H. Pylori), certain diets (vegetarian and vegan), and certain medications (such as oral contraceptives, PPIs, Metformin. antibiotics and corticosteroids).
+Vitamin B12 aids in the conversion of food (fat, protein, and carbohydrates) into energy.
+Vitamin B12 may be depleted due to various factors, including irritable bowel disease, celiac disease, bariatric surgery, certain infections (such as H. Pylori), certain diets (vegetarian and vegan), and certain medications (such as oral contraceptives, PPIs, Metformin. antibiotics and corticosteroids).
 (3, 4, 5, 6)

 Studies have shown that B12 deficiency is more common in those who are overweight or obese.
-(1,2) It is unclear whether low B12 causes weight gain, but this research gives us insight into the micronutrient issues that may be related with a higher body mass index.
+(1,2) It is unclear whether low B12 causes weight gain, but this research gives us insight into the micronutrient issues that may be related to a higher body mass index.

 Here at Spark Health, we love B12 and use a specific form known as methylcobalamin.
 Methylcobalamin is the form of vitamin B12 that can be used immediately without modification or conversion in the body.
 This is especially important for people with genetic mutations that make it difficult to activate compounds in the body by methylation.